192525399simats-cmyk/MLA0104-AI-192525399/README.md

 Algorithm BFS(Graph, Start_Node)

-1. Create an empty set called Visited.
+ Create an empty set called Visited.
-2. Create an empty Queue.
+ Create an empty Queue.
-3. Enqueue Start_Node into Queue.
+ Enqueue Start_Node into Queue.
-4. Add Start_Node to Visited.
+ Add Start_Node to Visited.
-5. While Queue is not empty:
+ While Queue is not empty:
-      a.
        Dequeue the front node.
-      b.
        Visit (print) the node.
-      c.
        For each Neighbour of the node:
-            i.
              If Neighbour is not in Visited:
                  - Add Neighbour to Visited.
                  - Enqueue Neighbour into Queue.
+ End.

+Algorithm DFS(Graph, Node)

+ Create an empty set called Visited.
+ Define a function DFS(Node):
+       If Node is not in Visited:
+             Visit (print) the Node.
+              Add Node to Visited.
+              For each Neighbour of Node:
+                   Call DFS(Neighbour).
+ Call DFS(Start_Node).
-6. End.
+ End.